1999 Major League Baseball postseason: (1) Atlanta Braves vs. (4) New York Mets

 This was the first edition of the postseason where both teams from New York City appeared in the LCS, a phenomenon that has only repeated twice since (2000, 2024).

 This was a rematch of the very first NLCS from 1969, which the Miracle Mets squad won in a sweep over the Braves en route to their first World Series title.
-On the 30th anniversary of the first-ever NLCS, the Braves returned the favor, winning the series in six games and returning to the World Series for the fifth time this decade.
+On the 30th anniversary of the first-ever NLCS, the Braves returned the favor, defeating the Mets in six games to return to the World Series for the fifth time this decade.

 Greg Maddux pitched seven solid innings as the Braves took Game 1.
 Kevin Millwood pitched another strong seven innings as the Braves took Game 2 to go up 2–0 in the series headed to Queens.
 In Game 3, Tom Glavine pitched seven innings of shutout ball and the Braves’ bullpen silenced the Mets offense to take a commanding three games to none series lead.
 However, the Braves weren’t out of the woods just yet.
 In Game 4, the Braves were four outs away from sweeping the series, until a two-run RBI single from John Olerud put the Mets in the lead for good as they avoided elimination.
 Game 5 was a long and grueling contest that went into extras, and with the Braves two outs away from winning the series in the bottom of the fifteenth, Robin Ventura hit a walk-off bases loaded blast to send the series back to Atlanta.
 Game 6 was a massive back-and-forth slugfest that went down to the wire in extra innings.
-In the top of the tenth, the Mets took a one-run lead, however the Braves countered by tying the game in the bottom of the inning to stay alive.
+In the top of the tenth, the Mets took a one-run lead and were three outs away from forcing a seventh game, however the Braves countered by tying the game in the bottom of the inning to stay alive.
 In the bottom of the eleventh, the Braves loaded the bases thanks to two intentional walks from New York's Kenny Rogers, who then walked Andruw Jones on a 3–2 count, giving the Braves the win on a walk-off walk.
+Game 6 was Orel Hershiser’s final postseason game.

-The Mets would return to the NLCS the next year, and defeat the St. Louis Cardinals in five games before coming up short in the World Series.
+The Mets would return to the NLCS the next year, and defeated the St. Louis Cardinals in five games before coming up short in the World Series.

-This was the last pennant won by the Braves until 2021, where the 88-win Braves pulled off one of the biggest upsets in postseason history by knocking off the 106-win Los Angeles Dodgers in six games en route to a World Series title.
+The 1999 NLCS marked the end of the Braves’ eight-year streak of consecutive NLCS appearances, which started in 1991 (excluding 1994, when the season was canceled).
+The Braves would return to the NLCS in 2001, but lost to the eventual World Series champion Arizona Diamondbacks in five games.
+This was the last pennant won by the Braves until 2021, where the 88-win Braves pulled off one of the biggest upsets in postseason history, knocking off a 106-win Los Angeles Dodgers team in six games en route to a World Series title.